DSinghania13/AeroWrite/README.md

 ## 📝 License:

-This project is open-sourced and distributed under the **MIT License**.
+This project is open-sourced and distributed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software for both academic and commercial purposes, provided that proper attribution is given to the original author.